During his delivery to the plate, The Times wrote, his pitching arm snapped and he collapsed.

 Green's pro career began in 1990, signed by the Mariners as an undrafted free agent out of Orange Coast College in Costa Mesa, Ca. Green is also credited as Derek Green.

-Green turned pro out of Orange Coast while working in the offseason as a warehouse supervisor, according to his Bellingham card.
+Green then turned pro out of Orange Coast while working in the offseason as a warehouse supervisor, according to his Bellingham card.

 - San Bernardino County Sun, March 14, 1985: AVHS pummels La Sierra